top of page

 The adjective 'introspective' has its etymological roots in Latin.
 It is derived from the Latin word 'introspectus,' which is the past participle of 'introspicere.'
 'Introspicere' combines 'intro-' (meaning 'inward') and 'specere' (meaning 'to look' or 'to see').
 Therefore, 'introspective' etymologically signifies 'looking inward' or 'examining one's own thoughts and feelings.'
 In contemporary usage, 'introspective' describes individuals who are inclined to self-reflection and the examination of their own thoughts, emotions, and experiences.
 The etymology of 'introspective' underscores the idea of a deep and inward examination of one's inner world, emphasizing the focus on self-awareness and self-understanding.

-Quiz: Find the meaning of introspective
+Find the correct meaning of the adjective introspective:

 Try Again!